snakemake/snakemake/docs/snakefiles/rules.rst

 * `mean_load`: CPU load = CPU time (`cpu_usage`) divided by wall clock time (`s`),
 * `cpu_time`: CPU time user+system (seconds),

-Since version X.X, it is possible to have extra benchmark metrics with the command ``--benchmark-extended``:
+Since version 8.11.0, it is possible to have extra benchmark metrics with the command ``--benchmark-extended``:
 * `jobid`: Internal job ID,
 * `rule_name`: Name of rule,
 * `wildcards`: Wildcards of this job,